 Investing and compound interest

 Invest early and invest frequently.
 Purchase stocks, bonds, ETF's, mutual funds.
+Contribute to your employer's retirement plan or 401K.
 Rent out rooms in your apartment/home, own equity in local businesses/startups.
 You are in the greatest position at your age since you'll experience sour markets, but can recover easily, since the greatest asset you have working for you is time.

 A professor once told a friend of mine that they will have a higher net worth than him, simply because they started investing at a very early age compared to him.
 By simply placing $100 a month and receiving an average 10% return, after 65 years, or nearing retirement, you would have amassed a net worth of $14 million.